coblox/bobtimus/README.md

 - A standalone Bitcoin wallet that uses bitcoind RPC: Do **not** use this as an example on how to write your own Bitcoin Wallet
 - An Ethereum wallet that uses web3: Do **not** use this as an example on how to write your own Ethereum Wallet
 - Support Bitcoin <-> Ether swaps
-- Uses fee/gas services to calculate appropriate transaction fees/gas
+- Use fee/gas services to calculate appropriate transaction fees/gas

 Planned features:
 - ERC20 support (maybe)